By Santi, Head Van Engineer, December 28, 2025

 Why choose a 2015-2019 Mercedes Sprinter?

 The 2015-2019 Sprinter is a proven platform for adventure vans: roomy cargo volume, diesel range, and a huge aftermarket for conversions and service parts (including the 2019 Mercedes Sprinter).
 If you're planning a van for off-grid life or a professionally finished camper, these model years strike a good balance of modern electronics and workhorse mechanicals.
-In our experience, they perform very well when maintained, but there are a handful of recurring fault areas buyers should inspect closely before committing.
+In our time, they perform very well when maintained, but there are a handful of recurring fault areas buyers should inspect closely before committing.

 Strengths of the platform (cargo capacity, diesel efficiency, aftermarket support)